-This coming October my family and I will hopefully be heading out on our first family vacation to Ireland.
-I’m no expert on the country so I asked my friend Jody over at Family Rambling, who also runs the site Ireland with Kids, to give me a sample itinerary for anyone looking to hit a few highlights during a week-long stay.
+I’m no expert on the best Itinerary for Ireland so I asked my friend Jody from Ireland Family Vacations, to give me a sample itinerary for anyone looking to hit a few highlights during a week-long stay.

 Ireland is an incredibly deceptive country.

 It’s small… roughly the size of the state of Indiana, which leads people to believe that they can zip from one place to another quickly and “see it all” in a week to 10 day long trip.

 Despite its small size, Ireland is filled with an incredible wealth of magical castles, breathtaking views, ancient history and charming pubs.
 Add to that the narrow rural roads, the friendly locals and the many (many) discoveries to make at each and every place you visit and that “see it all” itinerary becomes overwhelming and rushed; far too much to do in a single visit.

 When I coach families planning their first visit to Ireland I find that a few thoughts remain constant… Everyone wants to view the stunning Cliffs of Moher, drive the Ring of Kerry and see a castle (or 2 or 3).
 But, beyond that, the ideas are vague… traditional music is often mentioned, as is the thought of learning Irish dance, but how to see and do these things?
 Often first time visitors aren’t sure where to begin.

 First Visit to Ireland Itinerary

 For a first-time visit I most often recommend Ireland’s “sunny Southwest”, the counties of Kerry, Limerick and Clare.
 In these three counties your family can experience some of Ireland’s most magical locations, breathtaking sights, incredible history and beautiful culture.